 Determine Your Learning Objectives and Activities to Achieve Each

-The purpose of this section is to help you to identify the various learning objectives you should achieve in order to achieve your overall program goals, along with the activities you should undertake to achieve each objective.
+The purpose of this section is to help you identify the various learning objectives you should achieve in order to achieve your overall program goals, along with the activities you should undertake to achieve each objective.

 Identifying Your Learning Objectives

 Carefully consider each of your program goals.
 What might be the various accomplishments, or objectives, that must be reached in order to achieve each goal?
 Do not worry about doing all of that perfectly — objectives can be modified as you work to achieve each goal.
-Which of these objectives require learning new areas of knowledge or skills?
+Which of these objectives requires learning new areas of knowledge or skills?
 These objectives are likely to become learning objectives in your program plan.
-To get a stronger sense for learning objectives, see:
+To get a stronger sense of learning objectives, see:

 Identifying Your Learning Activities

 Learning activities are the activities you will conduct in order to achieve the learning objectives.
-The activities should accommodate your particular learning styles, be accessible to you and be enjoyable as well.
+The activities should accommodate your particular learning styles, be accessible to you, and be enjoyable as well.
 The long list of activities in the above two columns might be useful, as well.

 List the Learning Objectives to Achieve Each Desired Goal in your Template for Planning Your Professional Development Program.